-** If you're a kid, the scenes with the evil clown puppet and the carnivorous tree are straight out of Hell.
+* If you're a kid, the scenes with the evil [[MonsterClown clown]] [[PerversePuppet puppet]] and the [[ManEatingPlant carnivorous]] [[WhenTreesAttack tree]] are straight out of Hell.
 If you're a parent, the mother's struggles to reach her endangered children, as corpses pop up out of the pool and floors all around her, are even worse.
 And the bit where the researcher [[spoiler: claws at his own disintegrating face in the mirror]] gets to everyone.

-** And the simple fact that it all unfolds in somebody's home, not out in the woods or whatever, is pretty creepy.
+* And the simple fact that it all unfolds in somebody's tract home in a seemingly ordinary suburban neighborhood, not out in the woods or whatever, is pretty creepy.
 How many people who watch this for the first time can avoid looking suspiciously at their closet doors for several nights?

 * A bit of EnforcedMethodActing, said to have been Spielberg's idea.
 Some of the corpses in the final scene were ''real.''

-** Tangina's expository monologue, detailing what was going on and what they were up against, never, ever fails to chill me to the bone.
+* Tangina's expository monologue, detailing exactly what was going on in the house and what they were up against.